krobbi/compulsion/readme.md

 * Fix the positioning of newly generated End gateways.
 * Fix the positioning of newly generated End spikes.
 * Display End portal blocks on all sides with the correct height.
+* Disable data fixer optimization.
+(See [About Data Fixer](#about-data-fixer).)

+## About Data Fixer
+The data fixer is a component of the game that helps convert the format of external data (worlds etc.) when updating to new versions.
+When the game boots, the rules used by the data fixer are optimized.
+This is quite a heavy process that can slow down booting significantly.
+Depending on your device, this may cause up to several minutes of lag after the game starts.

+Normally, the data fixer is rarely used, so this optimization step is skipped.
+Because of this, converting worlds may be slower, and you may initially experience lag spikes when playing in older worlds.

 # Credits
 Logo color palette - [Faraway48](https://lospec.com/palette-list/faraway48) by